Why You Have No Followers On Instagram

 A picture of canned beans may scare people off.
 But a bowl of chili with a caption like I bet you did not know I make a mean bowl of chili with the hashtag #ad and #sponsored is more personal and ethical.

 One lousy post even a misspelling can damage your account.
 If you keep shelling out money for ads and never see real results, there is a reason.
 Ads don't work.
 It is your fault if people are not interacting with your account.
 There I said it.

 It's because you're just posting and expecting something to happen.
 You know better if you're a blogger.
 You can't hit publish and expect magic.
-There is a saying you can wish in one hand and crap in the other and see which one fills up first.

 I hope this helped you.